taynaramos/fiap-farms-react/README.md

 Add in each microfrontend an .env file following the .env.example

-Enter in shared directory and execute:
+From root directory execute:

-- npm install
+- cd shared && npm install && cd ..

-Go back to the root.
-From this directory execute:

-- npm run install:deps
+- pnpm run install:deps
-- npm run dev
+- pnpm run dev

 Open your browser at http://localhost:4173/ to see the result